tgstation/common_core/Interesting Planets/Human Space/The Sol System.md

 Now, Mars stands as a symbol of Humanity's ability to overcome harsh conditions, even if the planet is not Humanity's largest nor most prosperous colony.

 ### Venus: Living on Hell
-> "She sent me to spend six months extracting sulfur on Venus; why not just tell me to go fuck myself directly?"
+> "Six months on the sulfur stations: guess I pissed off the higher-ups."

 #### Fact Sheet:
 * Colonisation of Venus has been amongst Humanity's greatest challenges.
 Terraforming seems impossible: the solution instead has been to construct domed colonies for housing workers, maintained by a complex system of shielding and corrosion resistant coatings.